 The panel model results showing the aggregate effect of CO_2 on county-level crop yields in the US are included in Table 2.
 The point estimates for CO_2 are positive in all cases.
 Using the full models in columns (1c), (2c), and (3c) that control for weather and pollution, we find that a 1 ppm increase in CO_2 equates to yield increases for corn, soybeans, and winter wheat of 0.4%, 0.6%, 1%, respectively.
 The fertilization effect is less for corn (C4 crop) and greater for soybeans and winter wheat (C3 crops), as observed in controlled experiments.
+Weather controls in columns (b) and (c) confirm that moderate degree days are generally yieldenhancing, while extreme heat (extreme degree days) are highly detrimental.
+Similarly, the quadratic for precipitation is hill-shaped suggesting that a moderate amount of precipitation is generally best).
+Other pollutants besides CO_2 reduce yields (have negative coefficients if they are significant).

-These results do not appear to be driven by outliers: Figure A5 plots the anomalies for OCO-2 in the preferred panel model after the covariates are factored out with the regression line and a 90% confidence band.
-Many factors influence yields beyond CO2, and to that end we see that much variation remains after accounting for CO2 as well as our controls for weather and other environmental factors.
-However, as long as CO2 fluctuations are uncorrelated with the other remaining unaccounted factors, our approach provides an unbiased estimate of the CO2 fertilization effect.
-For example, Table 2 starts in columns (a) by not controlling for either weather or pollution in a county, while columns (b) account for the four weather variables that have been shown to be good predictors of corn and soybean yields, yet the CO2 coefficient is relatively stable across specifications.
-Finally, columns (c) account for other pollutants that might co-vary with CO2, e.g., because they are co-generated when fossil fuels are burned, but again we do not find statistically different results.
-The inclusion and exclusion of these controls known to influence crop yields do not significantly alter our findings, so any omitted variable would have to be correlated with both CO2 and yields, but not the other controls.
+These results do not appear to be driven by outliers: Figure A6 plots the anomalies for OCO-2 in the preferred panel model after the covariates are factored out with the regression line and a 90% confidence band.
+Many factors influence yields beyond CO_2 , and to that end we see that much variation remains after accounting for CO_2 as well as our controls for weather and other environmental factors.
+However, as long as CO_2 fluctuations are uncorrelated with the other remaining unaccounted factors, our approach provides an unbiased estimate of the CO_2 fertilization effect.
+For example, Table 2 starts in columns (a) by not controlling for either weather or pollution in a county, while columns (b) account for the four weather variables that have been shown to be good predictors of corn and soybean yields, yet the CO_2 coefficient is relatively stable across specifications.
+Finally, columns (c) account for other pollutants that might co-vary with CO_2 , e.g., because they are co-generated when fossil fuels are burned, but again we do not find statistically different results.
+The inclusion and exclusion of these controls known to influence crop yields do not significantly alter our findings, so any omitted variable would have to be correlated with both CO_2 and yields, but not the other controls.
+Interestingly, when controlling for weather in columns (b), the coefficients for CO_2 become slightly larger than in columns (a) for all three crops, which is consistent with the discussed negative feedback loop in which bad weather reduces yields and increases CO_2 through a reduction in photosynthetic activity.